blaa/WaveSync/README.md

 1420-2=1418 doesn't divide by 4 - so we can transport 1416 bytes of sample data at once.

-RAW data can be anything, but usually it's a sample stream: 16 bit values for left/right channels.
+RAW data are audio frames.
+Each contains two (stereo) - or one (mono) - 16/24 bit samples.
 Wavesync assumes silence is coded as zeroes.
+Other than that, Wavesync mostly treats this data as binary blob, but makes certain it doesn't swap the channels.

 Flags:
 12345678ABCDEFGH